I Want It That Way: Covers, parodies, and usage in media

 The song is featured on the re-release version of Grand Theft Auto V for PlayStation 4, Microsoft Windows and Xbox One versions released on November 18, 2014, then on PlayStation 5 and Xbox Series X/S versions released on March 15, 2022.
-It can be heard on the in game radio station Non-Stop-Pop FM.
+It can be heard on the in-game radio station Non-Stop-Pop FM.

 The remix version of the song, entitled The Jack D. Elliot Remix, was featured on the soundtrack of the 1999 American romantic comedy Drive Me Crazy, starring Melissa Joan Hart and Adrian Grenier.
 Main characters Shawn and Gus from USA Network's Psych, played by James Roday and Dulé Hill respectively, sing a rendition of the song while trying to block Juliet (Maggie Lawson) from the spotlight during the end credits of the episode "Forget Me Not".

-An animated version of the music video was shown on the beginning of the Arthur television special, Arthur: It's Only Rock 'n' Roll.
-The five members were also featured as guest stars.
+The song was used in the 2015 film Magic Mike XXL.

 In 2016, Brittany Howard, lead singer of Alabama Shakes, and Jim James, frontman of My Morning Jacket, covered the song in a commercial for American fast food chain Chipotle Mexican Grill.

-The song was used in the cold open of the Brooklyn Nine-Nine season 5 episode "DFW".
+The song was used in the cold open of the Brooklyn Nine-Nine season 5 episode "DFW."
 Andy Samberg's character has a police lineup sing the song to help a victim identify a killer.

-The song was also used in the 2002 Arthur special "Arthur It's Only Rock and Roll".
+An animated version of the music video featuring the five members as guest stars was also used in the 2002 Arthur special "Arthur It's Only Rock and Roll."

-On October 19, 2018, a YouTube channel known as "THE MERKINS" released a parody music video of the song entitled "I'll Kill You That Way".
-It featured Jason Voorhees, Freddy Krueger, Michael Myers, Ghostface, and Leatherface in place of the Backstreet Boys as its singers, with "THE SLASHSTREET BOYS" as the band's name.

 In 2019, the song was featured in a Doritos commercial during Super Bowl LIII (promoting its new "Flamin' Hot" flavor), which featured Chance the Rapper rapping over a remix of the song.
 The group itself also makes an appearance in the ad.

-On March 1, 2020, Lil Uzi Vert sampled the song on his single "That Way" for his second studio album Eternal Atake.
+On March 1, 2020, American rapper Lil Uzi Vert interpolated the song on their single "That Way" from their second studio album Eternal Atake.
+Backstreet Boys member Nick Carter praised the song on his Twitter and told Uzi that he wants them to be "featured on our next album".